 Snorri had later told Neuvil that the only reason he had thrown the long bomb was because he had seen the ref raising the whistle to her lips.
 Counting on there being a bit of injury time (there was always injury time in footy, largely because there were always injuries aplenty), Snorri had put every ounce of his renowned strength into the ball, hurling it in a tight spiral.

 Perhaps because they hadn’t expected a turn-over, Neuvil’s markers had delayed a split second, allowing him to get up in the air before they had jumped.
 He had gotten above them and, despite being hemmed in, had come down with the ball.
-The early jump meant he had also landed a split second before the elves.
+The early jump meant he had also landed a split second before the Elves.
 He had dodged clear of the lineman before they could react.
-Instead of trying to slip past the striker, his blood lust had taken hold of him; he had attacked the striker and had not only upended his opponent, but had split the Dark Elf’s skull.
-Then it had been a question of outlasting the lineman as he had dashed towards the end-zone.
+Instead of trying to slip past the striker, his blood lust had taken hold of him; he had attacked and had not only upended his opponent, but had split the Dark Elf’s skull.
+Then it had been a question of outlasting the lineman as he had dashed towards the end zone.
 The lineman had grabbed a handful of shirt and was dragging Neuvil down to the turf.
 He had slogged on, punching the Dark Elf in the head as he ran.
-One last slug had broken the elf’s neck and he had sprinted clear, lunging into the end-zone to the trill of the final whistle.
+One last slug had broken the Elf’s neck and he had sprinted clear, lunging into the end-zone to the trill of the final whistle.

 The Dark Elf striker subsequently succumbed to his split skull, meaning Karsgaard Neuvil became the only non-monster to get two kills in one match during the entire season.
 The fact that they had both came on the same play, with a brilliant catch in double-coverage and the winning touchdown thrown in, meant the Nordman rookie got the player-of-the-match award and an immediate promotion to a suddenly vacant runner position following the maiming of Karlsefni Sveinson.